 2.2.1 Telefax

-New standards in the telecommunication are defined by the International Telecommunications Union (ITU-T) (in former times: CCITT = Commitée Consultatif International de Téléphonie et Télégraphie).
+New telecommunication standards are defined by the International Telecommunications Union (ITU-T) (in former times: CCITT = Commitée Consultatif International de Téléphonie et Télégraphie).

 The standard for lossless Telefax compression was one of the early standards for still image compressions.